-- Byte writes for second burst address - Data-in for second burst address
+- Byte writes

+- Data-in for second burst addresses

+- Data-Out for first burst addresses

 Byte writes can change with the corresponding data-in to enable or disable writes on a per-byte basis.
 An internal write buffer enables the data-ins to be registered one cycle after the write address.
 The first data-in burst is clocked one cycle later than the write command signal, and the second burst is timed to the following rising edge of the K# clock.